 The SNK793 isn’t powered by a battery, so if you’re looking for a “green” watch, this is a good option.
 You could always recycle batteries, but a more eco-friendly option is watches that are battery-free.

 The automatic movement means the wristwatch is powered by your arm’s movement.
-The watch will also keep better time if you wear it 8+ hours/day.
+The watch will also keep a better time if you wear it 8+ hours/day.
 So just going about your day-to-day activities can actually juice up your watch.

 Take note that this watch’s water resistance is technically 30 meters (98 feet).
 In reality, the watch is safe for swimming or snorkeling.
 You should avoid showering and scuba-diving with the automatic watch since it’s not waterproof for those activities.